-Gekoski, Anna (2013) Interviewing women bereaved by homicide: reports of secondary victimization by the criminal justice system.
+Gekoski, Anna and Adler, Joanna R. and Gray, Jacqueline M. (2013) Interviewing women bereaved by homicide: reports of secondary victimization by the criminal justice system.
 International Review of Victimology . pp. 1-23.
 ISSN 0269-7580

 Gray, J.M.
 (May to July 2013) Developing a measure of public attitudes to internet trolling.£2016 Middlesex University School of Health and Education.